danielddemissie/Ecommerce_MERN/README.md

-# Ecommerce with MERN stack creatd with vite
+# Ecommerce with MERN stack created with vite